 Artist Profile Magazine

-Kevin Chin’s oil paintings piece together distant lands, to examine global connection in divisive times.
-Uniting varied perspectives, they advocate for a more fluid sense of place for both ourselves and others.
+In this age of loneliness despite unprecedented interconnectedness, Chin’s paintings resonate with a common yearning to fit in somewhere.
+Reflective of a queer person of colour, they advocate for a more fluid sense of place for both ourselves and others.

 Kevin Chin is the winner of the Bayside Prize (Melbourne) and the Albany Prize (WA), as well as runner-up at the Redland Award (Brisbane) and a finalist in over 20 national prizes.
 His work is held in major institutional collections including Australian Parliament House, Artbank, RACV, City of Albany, Bayside City, Nillumbik Shire, and La Trobe Uni Museum of Art.